genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/05_dropdown-menu.md

   - dropdown menu
 ---

-`Dropdownmenu` extends `foundationElement`
+`Dropdownmenu` extends `foundationElement`.

-A dropdown menu is a toggleable menu where users are allowed to choose one of its pre-defined items.
+A dropdown menu is only displayed when a user clicks to display it; the user can then choose one of its pre-defined items or click outside the menu to remove it.

 ## Set-up